wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 <strong>Explore and analyze data (20–25%)</strong>

-Perform exploratory analytics
+Perform exploratory analytics:
    * Implement descriptive and diagnostic analytics
    * Integrate prescriptive and predictive analytics into a visual or report
    * Profile data
    <br /><br />

-Query data by using SQL
+Query data by using SQL:
    * Query a lakehouse in Fabric by using SQL queries or the visual query editor
    * Query a warehouse in Fabric by using SQL queries or the visual query editor
    * Connect to and query datasets by using the XMLA endpoint